greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-understanding-segment-recovery.html.md

 |Primary|`p`\(primary\)|`p`\(primary\)|`s`\(Synchronized\)|`u`\(up\)|
 |Mirror|`m`\(mirror\)|`m`\(mirror\)|`s`\(Synchronized\)|`u`\(up\)|

-## <a id="incremental_vs_full"></a>Incremental versus Full Recovery
+## <a id="types_of_recovery"></a>The Three Types of Segment Recovery

-Greenplum database can perform two types of recovery: incremental or full.
-The default is incremental.
+Greenplum Database can perform three types of segment recovery: full, differential, and incremental (the default).

+Full recovery
+:  Full recovery recovers all segments.
+Specifically, it erases all data files and directories on the current mirror segment and copies to the mirror segment the exact contents of the current primary segment.
+Full recovery uses the `pg_basebackup` utility to copy files.

+   With full recovery, you may recover:

+   - to the current host -- known as "in-place recovery"
+   - to a different host within the current cluster
+   - to a new host outside of the current cluster

+Differential recovery
+:   Differential recovery performs a filesystem-level diff between the primary and mirror segments, and copies from the primary to the mirror only those files that have changed on the primary.
+With differential recovery, you may only do in-place recovery.
+Differential recovery uses the `rsync` command to copy files.

+    >**Note**
+    >Differential recovery is not supported when using input configuration files (`gprecoverseg -i`).

+Incremental recovery (default)
+:   Incremental recovery brings the mirror segment contents into sync with the primary segment contents with the aid of write-ahead log files (WAL files).
+With incremental recovery, you may only do in-place recovery.
+Incremental recovery uses the `pg_rewind` utility to copy files.

     By default, `gprecoverseg` performs an incremental recovery, placing the mirror into *Synchronizing* mode, which starts to replay the recorded changes from the primary onto the mirror.
 If the incremental recovery cannot be completed, the recovery fails and you should run `gprecoverseg` again with the `-F` option, to perform full recovery.
 This causes the primary to copy all of its data to the mirror.

+    >**Note**
-> **Note** After a failed incremental recovery attempt you must perform a full recovery.
+    >After a failed incremental recovery attempt you must perform a full recovery.

     Whenever possible, you should perform an incremental recovery rather than a full recovery, as incremental recovery is substantially faster.

-For a more detailed explanation of the differences between incremental and full recovery, see the article ["VMware Greenplum 6's gprecoverseg explained"](https://community.pivotal.io/s/article/5004y00001YA9fI1617805667833?language=en_US) in the VMware Tanzu Support Hub.
+If you **do** need to perform an in-place full recovery, you can speed up in-place full recovery with `gprecoverseg`'s `--differential` option, which causes `gprecoverseg` to skip recovery of any files and directories that are unchanged.